-But what if you can’t get your hands on the right antibiotic immediately?
-Or stuck in a middle of nowhere and can’t see a doctor right away?
+So, what if you can’t get your hands on the right antibiotic immediately?
+Or what if you’re stuck in the middle of nowhere and can’t see a doctor right away?
 I’m sure you wonder if OTC UTI medicine works and if it can cure the infection.
 The answer is “maybe”.

-There are two groups of UTI Over The Counter Products available without a receipt.
+First of all, there are three groups of UTI Over The Counter (OTC) products available without a prescription.

-- The First group is the products that reduce symptoms but do not cure the infection (made by big pharmaceutical companies).
+- Products that reduce symptoms but do not cure the infection (made by big pharmaceutical companies).

-- The Second group of products are natural remedies that you probably won’t find in a pharmacy store, but rather in Whole Foods Market, Sprouts store or online on Amazon.
+- Natural remedies that you won’t find in pharmacies, but rather in stores like Whole Foods, Sprouts, and on Amazon.

-- The Third group is the supplements that I review in this post that could help you to prevent UTI from recurring.
+- Supplements that could help prevent your UTI from recurring.

-- Go to the doctor if the symptoms do not disappear in two days
+- Your UTI symptoms do not disappear in two or three days

-- Or if you experience back pain, nausea or chills (fever).
+- You experience back pain, nausea, or fevers and chills

-If you have any of the following, do not attempt to self-treat a UTI and see a doctor:
+If you have any of these, don’t attempt self-treatment and see a doctor immediately:

 - Chronic health issues or any disease of the kidneys or bladder

 - You are pregnant

-- Or if trying to help a young child with a UTI
+- You are trying to help a young child with a UTI

 It’s just not worth the risk!

-In most cases, antibiotics are required to kill the bacteria that cause a urinary tract infection.
-If left untreated, a UTI can spread to your kidneys or enter your bloodstream.
+In most cases, antibiotics are required to kill the bacteria that cause a UTI.
+If left untreated, a UTI can spread to your kidneys or enter your bloodstream, causing a severe infection.